Design Guide

 HAMILTON designs lockers that guide office layout, divide open-plan spaces, showcase brand identity, integrate biophilic elements, and create genuine moments of delight for the people who use them every day.

-The right locker design starts with understanding what will go inside, who will use it, how often, and what role it plays in the overall space.
+The right locker design starts with understanding what will go inside, who will use it, and what role it plays in the overall space.
 Everything else — size, material, configuration, technology — flows from there.

 Custom office locker design by HAMILTON Casework Solutions